sibeshkar/sibeshkar.github.io/content/notes/panini.md

    - bhavasi (you are)
    - bhavati (he/she/it is)

    The transformation bhū → bhav is handled by another rule (guṇa strengthening).
-When the root 'bhū' combines with certain suffixes, this rule changes the 'ū' sound to 'av', demonstrating how Panini's system handles systematic sound (phonological) changes that occur when morphemes combine.
+When the root 'bhū' combines with certain suffixes, this rule changes the 'ū' sound to 'av', demonstrating how Pāṇini's system handles systematic sound (phonological) changes that occur when morphemes combine.

 2. **Compound Word Formation**:
    ```python